1. What is the Southern Forests Irrigation Scheme (SFIS)?

 The scheme’s management moved to the Department of Primary Industries and Regional Development (DPIRD) under the Labor government and the cooperative was established in June 2017 to work alongside DPIRD in developing the scheme.

-The proposed scheme involves the construction of a 15GL dam located on Record Brook and a 250km pipeline distribution network that will supply water to farmers.
+The proposed scheme involves the construction of a 15GL reservoir located on Record Brook and a 250km pipeline distribution network that will supply water to farmers.

 It will draw water from the Record Brook catchment and the forested areas of the Upper and Middle Donnelly catchments.